 Snapplify currently supports the following scopes:

-This scope is available by default, and allows the users basic identity information.
+• identity — This scope is available by default, and allows access to the user's basic identity information.

-This scope is used to determine if a user is a teacher within the Snapplify platform.
-It also includes additional information about the school.
+• teacher — Determines if a user is a teacher within the Snapplify platform.
+Also includes additional information about the school.

-This scope is used to identify if a user is a learner within the Snapplify environment.
-It also includes additional information about the school, grade and classes.
+• learner — Identifies if a user is a learner within the Snapplify environment.
+Also includes additional information about the school, grade, and classes.

 Send the user you want to authenticate to your registered redirect URI.
-Then, an authorisation page will ask the user to sign up or log into Snapplify and allow the user to choose whether to authorise your application/identity system or not.
+An authorisation page will ask the user to sign up or log in to Snapplify, and allow the user to choose whether to authorise your application.

 GET https://auth.snapplify.com/oauth/authorize